 is entitled to receive a further lump sum payment equivalent to the value of the supplementary amounts weekly he would have been entitled to receive during the period commencing one year after his injury occurred and ending on the day on which he is entitled to make an election under clause 4(e)(i) and thereafter he is entitled to receive the supplementary amount weekly during his lifetime.

-[Clause 8 inserted by No. 104 of 1984 s.
-8; amended by No. 96 of 1990 s.
+[Clause 8 inserted: No. 104 of 1984 s.
+8; amended: No. 96 of 1990 s.
 49(d); No. 42 of 2004 s.
 147.]

 9. Death of a worker before 8 Mar 1991 — dependent spouse’s entitlements